SK Sturm Graz

-Sportklub Sturm Graz is an Austrian association football club, based in Graz, Styria, playing in the Austrian Football Bundesliga.
+Sportklub Sturm Graz is an Austrian professional association football club, based in Graz, playing in the Austrian Football Bundesliga.
 The club was founded in 1909.
 Its colours are black and white.

-In its history, Sturm Graz has won the Austrian football championship three times, in 1998, 1999 and 2011, and participated several times in the UEFA Champions League and UEFA Europa League.
-Their biggest rivals are Graz neighbours Grazer AK.
+In its history, Sturm Graz has won the Austrian football championship five times, in 1998, 1999, 2011, 2024 and 2025, and participated several times in the UEFA Champions League and UEFA Europa League.
+Their biggest rivals are Graz neighbours Grazer AK, with whom they share their stadium, the Merkur Arena.

 History

 Foundation

-SK Sturm Graz was founded in 1909 as a workers team, as opposed to its neighbours Grazer AK, founded in 1902.
+SK Sturm Graz was founded in 1909 by students, just like its neighbours Grazer AK, founded in 1902.
 Between 1921 and 1949, the team enjoyed considerable success in winning the regional Styrian championship 11 times.

 The Anschluss in 1938 made Austria part of the German Third Reich and Austrian clubs became part of German football competition.
 Sturm played in the opening round of the 1940 Tschammerpokal, predecessor to the modern-day DFB-Pokal.
 They then qualified to play in the Gauliga Ostmark, one of Germany's top-flight regional leagues, in 1941.
 The team withdrew part way through the 1941–42 season and was relegated after an 11th-place result in the following campaign.

 In 1949, Sturm entered the Austrian national league as the first non-Vienna-based team.